rowanjb/rowanjb.github.io/_pages/about.md

   - /about.html
 ---

+The Earth is our home, and the poles are our AC---without overturning in the Southern Ocean and the North Atlantic, and without sea ice to regulate heat uptake and to reflect incoming solar radiation, the Earth ~~would~~ will be an altogether less comfortable place.

+My lofty ambitions are to help mitigate this future by working at the intersection of submesoscale (read: pretty small) fluid dynamics and climate science.
+Failing this, I hope to at least have some fun playing with the likes of [MITgcm](https://mitgcm.readthedocs.io/en/latest/) and [NEMO](https://www.nemo-ocean.eu).

-Hi, my name's Rowan, and I'm fascinated with the polar oceans.
-My current research focus is the Southern Ocean, where I'm working on understanding the role of convection in setting the structure of the surface water masses.
-In particular, I'm taking a primarily model-based approach to studying the role of convective plumes in the entrainment of Circumpolar Deep Water (CDW) into the wintertime mixed layer.
-The basic motivation is that Earth System Models (ESMs), like those used in the IPCC's Coupled Model Intercomparison Projects (CMIPs), have a hard time with the Southern Ocean; I believe this is in no small part because they are unable, by design, to directly represent convective plumes.
-Example plumes in a model with a horizontal resolution of 20 m are shown in the .gif below.
+In my ongoing PhD research, I'm working on understanding the role of convection in setting the structure of the Southern Ocean.
+In particular, I'm taking a primarily model-based approach to studying how convective plumes might be an overlooked player in the upwelling of deep waters around Antarctica.
+My basic motivation is that Earth System Models (ESMs), like those used in the IPCC's Coupled Model Intercomparison Projects (CMIPs), have a hard time with the Southern Ocean; I believe this is in no small part because they are unable, by design, to directly represent convective plumes.
+I hope that, if we can figure out a way to put accurate convection into ESMs, we can ultimately instil a bit more faith into ESMs' predictions of future climactic changes.
+(And if the climate argument hasn't convinced you, consider that ocean convection is just plain cool, see: [Stommel, 1962](https://www.pnas.org/doi/pdf/10.1073/pnas.48.5.766).)

+If you're wondering what I mean by convective plumes, it's basically this:
 ![dX=20m](./images/plume_parallel_421x400.gif) <img src="./images/plume_cbar_300x388.png">

 If you're interested, you can check out my PhD proposal [here](https://rowanjb.github.io/files/AWI_TAC_proposal.pdf).
 (Or checkout the [associated slideshow](https://rowanjb.github.io/files/2024-12-03_TAC.pdf) for something a bit more palatable.)

 My work is part of the [VERTEXSO](https://cordis.europa.eu/project/id/101041743) project under the leadership of [Prof. Dr. Alexander Haumann](https://www.ahaumann.net) at [LMU Munich](https://www.geo.lmu.de/geographie/en/research/physical-geography-and-earth-system-interactions/research-projects-publications/vertexso/) and the [Alfred Wegener Institute (AWI)](https://www.awi.de/en/science/junior-groups/so-clim/projects.html).
 As a member of the AWI-LMU joint research group for Southern Ocean-Climate Interactions [(SO-CLIM)](https://www.awi.de/en/science/junior-groups/so-clim.html), I am fortunate enough to frequently travel across Germany and spend time at both institutions.
 The only unlucky part is the reliance on Deutsche Bahn.

-Ocean interests
+Relevant interests
 ======
 * Numerical modelling, including general circulation models and large eddy simulation
 * Submesoscale (and smaller) fluid dynamics, especially ocean convection